KOTYA8/PiFMPSRT_VER/README.md

 # PiFMPSRT_VER
 This repository is presented, all versions of **PiFMPSRT**

+`demo` - is test assemblies, may work or not work

 # Installation V1, V2, V3, V4
 **1.** In the terminal we write -> `git clone https://github.com/KOTYA8/PiFMPSRT/`
 **2.** Next, select the version a version of PiFMPSRT (psrtv(ver)) and drag to the PiFmRds or PiFMX Directory (psrt.py).